SAML

 The SAML module can be used to give end-users access to your Mendix application based on their identity in your Identity Provider (IdP).
 A Mendix application that uses the SAML SSO module will delegate user login to your Identity Provider using SAML 2.0.

-By configuring the information about all identity providers in this module, you will allow the users to sign in using the correct identity provider (IdP).
+By configuring the information about all identity providers in this module, you will allow users to sign in using the correct identity provider (IdP).
 There is no limit on the number of different identity providers you can configure.

 Typical Use Cases

-• Authenticating against your Microsoft Active Directory server in a secure manner utilizing the SAML capabilities of Active Directory Federation Services (ADFS) — the SAML protocol allows for the encryption of all information transferred between the two servers, so VPN connections, LDAP, or Kerberos authentication are no longer needed.
+• Authenticating against your Microsoft Active Directory server in a secure manner utilizing the SAML capabilities of Active Directory Federation Services (ADFS) — the SAML protocol allows for the encryption of all information transferred between the two servers, so, VPN connections, LDAP, or Kerberos authentication are no longer needed.

 The following use cases are supported by SAML:

-• Implementing SSO in your Mendix App through a Shibboleth identity Provider.
+• Implementing SSO in your Mendix App through a Shibboleth Identity Provider.

 • Identifying the end-users of your Mendix app through SAML-enabled national identity schemes such as eHerkenning, a Dutch eID scheme for B2B or B2G scenarios, or DigiD, which gives Dutch citizens access to (semi) governmental services.